Mid levelcybersecurity

 Q2

-Explain the differences between symmetric and asymmetric encryption, and describe a real-world scenario where you've chosen one over the other in a security implementation.
+Explain the differences between symmetric and asymmetric encryption, and describe a scenario where you've configured or troubleshot SSL/TLS certificates in a production environment.
+What issues did you encounter?

-Why they ask this:* This tests foundational cryptography knowledge essential for a Security Engineer and your ability to apply theory to practical security decisions.
+Why they ask this:* This tests foundational cryptography knowledge and practical experience with secure communications infrastructure—critical for a mid-level Security Engineer maintaining organizational security posture.

 Q3